Use a rotavator

 A good compost heap

-A good compost heap, a lift off front, is a necessity.
+A good compost heap, with a lift-off front, is a necessity.
 Then you can take a wheelbarrow of compost easily.
 Don’t overfill the barrow when moving manure or compost.

 Blood, fish and bone